mfruzan/CoreDetector/Manual.md

 ./pipeline_Minimap.sh
 ```

-Or you can alternatively copy MFbio.jar and pipeline_Minimap.sh to a folder of your choice that is in your executable PATH.
+Or you can alternatively copy the files MFbio.jar and pipeline_Minimap.sh to a folder of your choice that is in your executable PATH.

 For example:
 You can sudo copy MFbio.jar and pipeline_Minimap.sh into an executable bin PATH "/usr/local/bin/".